ModelEarth/machine-learning/pytorch/cluster/README.md

 ## Run Jupyter

+Run in the webroot so you can access files in the io repo.
-In the current folder, create a virtual environment and install libraries.
+Creates a virtual environment and install libraries.

 	python3 -m venv env &&
 	source env/bin/activate &&